Pub. date: November 1, 2020

 New Rivers Press | ISBN: 978-0-89823-397-1 | 200 pages

-Preorder will be available at Small Press Distribution in the coming months.
+Preorders at SPD (also preferred) will be available in the coming months.
+Stay tuned.

 EDITORS’ CHOICE SELECTION: New Rivers Press 2018 Many Voices Project Prose Competition